How to Use Big Data for Big Results in Your Presentation

 Numbers—particularly large numbers—can be hard to grasp.
 To make sure your numbers are hitting home, you need to make them relatable.
 One of the best ways to do this is to bring them down to smaller, easier-to-grasp terms.
 In the customer service example, it may be accurate to say your business receives 500,000 complaints per year, but it’s much more compelling to say a customer registers a complaint once a minute, all day, every day.
 By bringing data down to more relatable terms, your audience can more easily grasp the importance and impact.

-One of the best ways you can improve your presentation skills and your overall business acumen is to earn an advanced business administration degree or management degree.
+One of the best ways you can improve your presentation skills and your overall business acumen is to earn your advanced business administration degree or management degree at Walden.
 Two of the best business degrees out there are the Master of Business Administration (MBA) and the Doctor of Business Administration (DBA).
 With either a business administration master’s degree or a doctorate in business, you can gain the business knowledge you need to succeed.
+Walden also offers a BS in Business Administration as well as individual business and management courses for you to advance your professional skillset if you’re unsure about enrolling in a full degree program.
+These courses include Auditing and Internal Controls, Fundamentals of Accounting, and Meeting the Leadership Challenge.